Alphonse Mucha: Paris

 Mucha moved to Paris in 1888 where he enrolled in the Académie Julian and the following year, 1889, Académie Colarossi.
 The two schools taught a wide variety of different styles.
-His first professors at the Académie Julian were Jules Lefebvre who specialized in female nudes and allegorical paintings, and Jean-Paul Laurens, whose specialties were historical and religious paintings in a realistic and dramatic style.
+His first professors at the Académie Julian were Jules Lefebvre who specialised in female nudes and allegorical paintings, and Jean-Paul Laurens, whose specialties were historical and religious paintings in a realistic and dramatic style.
 At the end of 1889, as he approached the age of thirty, his patron, Count Belasi, decided that Mucha had received enough education and ended his subsidies.

 When he arrived in Paris, Mucha found shelter with the help of the large Slavic community.
 He lived in a boarding house called the Crémerie at 13 rue de la Grande Chaumière, whose owner, Charlotte Caron, was famous for sheltering struggling artists; when needed she accepted paintings or drawings in place of rent.
 Mucha decided to follow the path of another Czech painter he knew from Munich, Ludek Marold, who had made a successful career as an illustrator for magazines.
 In 1890 and 1891, he began providing illustrations for the weekly magazine La Vie populaire, which published novels in weekly segments.
 His illustration for a novel by Guy de Maupassant, called The Useless Beauty, was on the cover of 22 May 1890 edition.
-He also made illustrations for Le Petit Français Illustré, which published stories for young people in both magazine and book form.
+He also made illustrations for Le Petit Français illustré, which published stories for young people in both magazine and book form.
 For this magazine he provided dramatic scenes of battles and other historic events, including a cover illustration of a scene from the Franco-Prussian War which was on the cover of the 23 January 1892 edition.